 Personal data means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”).
 An identifiable natural person is one whose identity can be determined, in particular by means of association with an identifier such as a name, an identification number, location data, an online identifier (e.g. IP address or cookies).
 This also includes one or more special characteristics that are an expression of the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.

 Processing is any operation (or series of operations) performed upon personal data, whether or not by automated means.
-This therefore includes any handling of personal data such as collection, storage, modification, use, transmission, dissemination, erasure or destruction.
+This therefore includes any handling of personal data such as collection, storage, modification, use, transmission, dissemination, erasure (a change of a date, which then no longer allows a personal reference) or the destruction (removal of a date from the data stock, without the possibility of recovery).

 Pseudonymization is the processing of personal data in such a way that this data can no longer be unambiguously assigned to a data subject without the use of additional information.
 This additional information must be treated separately and be subject to technical and organizational measures that ensure that the personal data is no longer combined for identification purposes.